iPhone Photography Tips

 Yes, that’s right – just as paying for lessons to improve at regular camera photography is highly recommend, so too is spending a little to learn iPhone photography!

 The iPhone camera seems like a simple device at first, but most people are really only scratching the surface of its capabilities.

-In the right hands, the photos taken with the iPhone are almost indistinguishable from those taken from a bulky DSLR camera 3x the price.
+In the right hands, the photos taken with a modern smartphone are almost indistinguishable from those taken from a bulky DSLR camera 3x the price.

-Just as there are techniques to photography with a DSLR, there are numerous important skills to learn when photographing with an iPhone.
+Just as there are techniques to photography with a DSLR, there are numerous important skills to learn when photographing with an phone.

 I highly recommend you check out the iPhone Photo Academy – it’s a video course packed full of amazing tips and tutorials on getting much better photos with your iPhone.